Once Upon a Time party ideas

 I picked up the curly branches and the lacy white metal canisters at IKEA, and I found the red velvet heart ornaments at a local store right after Valentine’s Day.
 The popcorn boxes are filled with our kettle corn that I tinted red by adding food coloring to the oil.
-The boxes themselves are part of our complete “Once Upon a Time” printables set, available on Etsy.
+The boxes themselves are part of our complete “Once Upon a Time” printables set.

 You might recognize the bowl full of apples from Regina’s office as well.
 I think it is the exact version they use on the show, and you can get one at Wayfair.

 The “Regina’s Apple Treats” sign I put next to the bowl of apples is one of the fun food labels we designed for the party.
 We made eight different labels, all honoring our favorite characters from the show.
-These labels are also part of our OUAT printables set on Etsy.
+These labels are also part of our OUAT printables set.

 The set also includes printable favor boxes made to look like Regina’s heart boxes from the show!
 I filled them with heart-shaped chocolates for the kids.